eshaan90/Language-Modeling-using-RNNs/README.md

 The rest of the network is a double LSTM layer with 500 hidden units followed by a dropout layer and finally a Dense softmax classifier over all possible characters.

+To Run(for both):
+Download the dataset and change the dataset file path location in the code file.

 Results and graphs are summarized in the Report.pdf file.